-Anwar has extensive experience in the field: he has traveled to conflict and disaster zones including Bosnia-Herzegovina, Chechnya, Gaza, Darfur, Haiti, Pakistan and Syria.
+Anwar has extensive experience in the field: he has traveled to conflict and disaster zones including Bosnia-Herzegovina, Chechnya, Gaza, Darfur, Haiti, Pakistan, and Syria.
 He has also traveled for development work in Africa and South Asia, visiting locations including Timbuktu.
 In the United States, he helped set up an extensive volunteer network that now consists of several thousand people.
-On behalf of IRUSA, Mr. Khan has been appointed to the U.S. Agency for International Development (USAID)’s Advisory Committee on Voluntary Foreign Aid (ACVFA).
-Along with other leaders in the international development field, Mr. Khan provides advice, analysis and recommendations to USAID on the most pressing development issues in the world today.
+On behalf of IRUSA, Anwar has been appointed to the board of Interaction, Joint Learning Initiative (JLI) and U.S. Agency for International Development (USAID)’s Advisory Committee on Voluntary Foreign Aid (ACVFA).
+Along with other leaders in the international development field, Khan provides advice, analysis, and recommendations to USAID on the most pressing development issues in the world today.
 He is also serving on the U.S. State Department’s Religion and Foreign Policy Working Group, where he advises on humanitarian issues and the intersection of faith and development.

-Director of Fund Development
+Director of Programs

 Director of Public Affairs

 Christina Tobias-Nahi has been at the helm of public affairs since 2006.
 Prior to rejoining Islamic Relief USA and becoming Director of Public Affairs, Christina lead International Programs at the Joint Council on International Children’s Services, with a portfolio on orphans and nutrition.
 She also managed the program Tech Girls, a summer program of the U.S. State Department and Legacy International that brings emerging female leaders from the Middle East and North Africa to DC for leadership training.